Allan Donald: Domestic career

 In November 1985, he made his first-class debut in the Currie Cup playing for Orange Free State against the Transvaal cricket team at the age of 19 and was included for the match at the last minute as an injury replacement to Corrie van Zyl who injured his foot badly prior to the match.
-He was originally supposed to be the twelfth man of the side during the match but was called upon by his captain Chris Broad just ten minutes before the toss.
+He was originally supposed to be the twelfth man of the team during the match but was called upon by his captain Chris Broad just ten minutes before the toss.
 He managed to pick up just the sole wicket of Jimmy Cook on his first-class debut at Transvaal, Johannesburg.

 He became an integral member of the Warwickshire County Cricket Club and was a mainstay of the club for several years.
 He played an important part in helping the club to win the 1989 NatWest Bank Trophy by picking up 14 wickets in the tournament, the most by any bowler in that tournament.
-The club released Tony Merrick following the end of 1989 season which paved the way for Donald to become a regular fixture in the side.
+The club released Tony Merrick following the end of 1989 season which paved the way for Donald to become a regular fixture in the team.
 However, his county career was clouded with confusions yet again as Warwickshire signed Australian batsman Tom Moody for the 1990 season.
 Largely, to his relief, the club persisted with Donald by handing him a long-term contract commencing from the 1991 season, despite the consistent performances from Moody in the county championships.
 He repaid the faith nearly helping Warwickshire to win the 1991 County Championship with his bowling prowess capturing 83 wickets at 19.68 as he was behind only Pakistan's Waqar Younis in terms of the bowling averages during that championship.

-He was a crucial member of the side which claimed two trophies including the 1995 NatWest Trophy and 1995 County Championship in a single English season in 1995.
+He was a crucial member of the team which claimed two trophies including the 1995 NatWest Trophy and 1995 County Championship in a single English season in 1995.
 He also picked up a tally of 89 wickets in 1995 for the club.
 He was the joint highest wicket taker during the 1995 NatWest Trophy picking up 11 scalps along with Anil Kumble.
 Interestingly, Warwickshire had initially told Donald that the 1995 season would be his last with the club in order to recruit West Indian veteran Brian Lara.
 However, Lara pulled out for personal reasons and as a result Donald was handed a further two-year contract with the club.
 His long association with the Warwickshire club which dates back to 1987 was finally ended in 2000 with both Donald and the club mutually agreeing to part ways.
 He later joined Worcestershire County Cricket Club for the 2002 season.

 He made his T20 debut for Eagles against Dolphins at the 2004 Standard Bank Pro20 Series.